- Synopsis: Calendar of health, disability events and conferences including rehabilitation and assistive technology shows and trade fairs.

 People with disability and organizations that represent the interests of people with disabilities are encouraged to attend these meetings and events.
 Those who plan to attend a venue and require accommodations should notify the event organizers as soon as possible to allow time to make any additional special arrangements.

-Guidelines to Making Your Event Accessible to Persons with Disabilities:
+Guidelines to Making An Event Accessible to Persons with Disabilities

 When planning events open to the public, be sure your organization's events are accessible for people with disabilities.
 For example the event may require a sign language interpreter, large print handouts, or simply making sure that the room you reserve is easily accessible.